Eiad/DevLoom-Code-Utilities-NextJS-React/README.md

 - `TypeScriptFormatter.js` - Formats TypeScript code
 - `GraphQLFormatter.js` - Formats GraphQL code

-  > **Hint:** These components use the `prettier` library to format the code.
+  > These components use the `prettier` library to format the code.
 They take in user input, call the appropriate `prettier` formatting function based on the code type, and display the formatted output.
 The `FormatterContent.js` component is a reusable component that contains the input, output, and copy functionality shared between the formatters.

 ## Converter Components